hadi-heydarzade89/motorola/public_html/wp-content/plugins/advanced-custom-fields/readme.txt

 = 6.3.6.1 =
 *Release Date 7th October 2024*

-* Security - ACF defined Post Type and Taxonomy metabox callbacks no longer have access to $_POST data.
+* Security - SCF defined Post Type and Taxonomy metabox callbacks no longer have access to $_POST data.
 (Thanks to the Automattic Security Team for the disclosure)